-Note: In order to just use two packages of the stickers you have to get a bit creative.
-The letter I makes a great number 1.
-The bottom of an Z paired with the top of a U makes a great number 2.
-I had to think outside of the box a bit but the two packages worked just fine.
+Note: In order to just use two packages of stickers, I had to get a bit creative.
+For example, the letter “I” makes a great number one.
+The bottom of a “Z” paired with the top of a “U” makes a great number two.
+I had to think outside of the box a little, but the two packages of letters worked just fine.

 Now it’s time to add some activities to all of those little countdown calendar containers.
 I have a printable list of activities for you here or you can type up your own list.
-I have a few extra on mine so you can throw a few out if they don’t interest you or your kids.
-Just print these on plain copy paper.
+My list includes a few extras to make it possible for you to throw a few out if they don’t interest you or your kids.

 Cut the activities into strips with scissors.

 Then, fold each one and add it to the small cylinder containers.
 I put mine in randomly but you can pick any order that you wish.

 How To Use Your Countdown Calendar

 Ok, now your back-to-school countdown calendar is complete!
 Here’s how to use it and get the most out of it.

 Each morning let your kids pick an activity from the countdown calendar.
 You can start with the last number (24) and countdown to school.
 Or, start with #1 and work your way to the last number.